Durham City A.F.C.: History

 The club was established in 1918 and initially competed in the Victory League, which was set up in celebration of the end of World War I, finishing bottom of the table.
 In 1919 they joined the North Eastern League, finishing fifth in their first season.
 Despite a mid-table finish in 1920–21, they were one of fourteen clubs automatically elected to the newly formed Third Division North of the Football League in 1921.
 They finished bottom of the division in 1922–23, but were re-elected.
 In 1925–26 the club reached the second round of the FA Cup for the first time, losing 3–0 at home to Division Three North rivals Southport.
 After finishing second-from-bottom in 1927–28, the club failed to win re-election, gaining only 11 votes to the 22 received by the newly elected Carlisle United.

 Durham dropped back into Division One of the North Eastern League, replacing their reserve team.
 They finished bottom of Division One in 1928–29 and were relegated to Division Two.
 However, after finishing as Division Two runners-up in 1930–31, they were promoted back to Division One.
 In 1933 the club was renamed City of Durham.
 After three consecutive finishes in the bottom three between 1934–35 and 1936–37, they ended the 1937–38 season bottom of the league.
 They dropped into the Wearside League, but folded in November 1938, partly due to the introduction of greyhound racing at their Holiday Park ground.

 The club was re-established in 1949, and joined the Wearside League for the 1950–51 season.
 After two seasons they were admitted to the Northern League.
 The club finished bottom of the league in 1954–55, but the following season saw them reach the first round of the FA Cup for the first time as a non-League club, eventually losing 3–1 at local rivals Bishop Auckland.
 In 1957–58 they went one better, reaching the second round, where they lost 3–0 at home to Tranmere Rovers in front of Ferens Park's record crowd.
 The club finished bottom of the Northern League again in 1960–61, 1963–64 and 1965–66, but were runners-up in 1970–71.
 After the league gained a second division in 1982, they were relegated to Division Two at the end of the 1983–84 season.
-However, a third-place finish in 1987–88 saw them promoed back to Division One.
+However, a third-place finish in 1987–88 saw them promoted back to Division One.